Stop Bullying Teachers

 Failure is a great teacher.
 Adversity strengthens character.
 Parents that cushion children from both deny them valuable learning lessons.

 Snow-plow parenting creates fragile young adults.
-Mental-health services at many colleges are fully used; many colleges have had to put limits on the number of free hours of therapy they can offer.
+Mental-health services at many colleges are fully used.
+Many colleges have had to put limits on the number of free hours of therapy they can offer.
 One Stanford administrator writes about a student who texted her mother for help finding a classroom.
-Two University of Kentucky students recently admitted to breaking into their professor’s office—they had crawled through the air-duct system to steal the next day’s exam.
+Two University of Kentucky students recently admitted to breaking into their professor’s office.
+They had crawled through the air-duct system to steal the next day’s exam.
 We have too many gilded resumes attached to young people lacking the ability to cope with adversity.
+Especially with Covid now largely behind us, we need to work on growing grit in our students—and we need parents to help by holding their students accountable.

 A University of Houston math professor told the New York Times, “More and more, students view the process of going to college as a business transaction.
-They see themselves as a customer— so if they don’t do well on a test, they think I haven’t kept up my side of the business agreement.
+They see themselves as a customer.
+So if they don’t do well on a test, they think I (the professor) haven’t kept up my side of the business agreement.
 They view professors in a way similar to the person behind the counter getting their coffee.”
-(2)

 And yes, colleges would mitigate this unhealthy obsession with grades—the ends rather than the means– if their scholarships considered rigor as well as GPA.
 I applaud high schools that have done away with class rank for the same reason—awards that encourage students to gravitate towards easy classes unwittingly create fragile children.